JavaScript Map

 ]);

-Use map.set(key, value) to add or update a key-value pair.
-If the key already exists, the value is updated.
+Use map.set(key, value) to add or update data.
+If the key already exists, its value is replaced.
 If the key is new, a new entry is created.

 javascript